docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 #Files Management

+A click on the following icon opens the details window of a document or a part or a template at the Files tab.

+{% image /assets/images/documentation/dev/file_icon.png "Files quick access"%}

 Any file - associated with any part or document or tempate - can be renamed by clicking on the small pencil.
 The new title will be registered only if you click on the check button.

 {% image /assets/images/documentation/dev/file_rename.png "File renaming"%}